-Dampness, rot and infestation Repair category 1 Notes Some evidence of condensation was noted within the property and the balance between heating and ventilation should be monitored.
-Isolated damp staining was noted to ceiling linings within the living room and dining area although, when tested with a moisture meter, readings were found to be normal.
-We understand that previous specialist treatment works/reports have been undertaken and documentation should be obtained.
+Dampness, rot and Dampness, rot and infestation Repair category 1 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Isolated damp staining was noted within the property although, when tested with a moisture meter, readings were found to be normal.

 Chimney stacks

 Repair category 2

-Notes General weathering was noted to the external chimney stack along with some areas of cracked and bossed render and cracking to the concrete coping.
-Repairs will be required.
+Notes Weathering was noted to the external chimney stack along with a chip to the concrete coping and open mortar joints.
+The chimney is of an age and style where a degree of regular ongoing maintenance should be anticipated.